 5. Save any necessary data then unplug, if any, external speakers while the audio should be playing.
 This will let you know if the speakers are damaged as the internal speakers should start working.
-If there are not external speakers, power off the computer so that you can check to see if there is an internal speaker located inside the computer and if the speaker is securely attached to the motherboard or if the leads/cable is damaged.
+If there are no external speakers, power off the desktop or tower computer so that you can check to see if there is an internal speaker located inside the computer and if the speaker is securely attached to the motherboard or if the leads/cable is damaged.
 Note that some computers (server grade) do not have internal speakers and will have to use external speakers or headphones.
 Others, have their internal speakers on the outside and are called AIO or All In On ans is similar to an iMac in looks and can have a mute button on the bezel.

 6. Audio can be disabled in the BIOS as well for internal speakers and is usually done by an IT Department for public settings such as classrooms and libraries to limit disturbance to other users or to prevent you from listening to movies and music all day instead of the task at hand.
 Be aware the BIOS may ask for a password to make any changes.
 Although the internal speakers are disabled, the headphones should still work and Bluetooth if it slipped their mind.

 7. If you want to test if your internal speakers are undamaged, try removing the RAM (while the unit is off and unplugged) and then try to boot the unit.
 The unit should beep to let you know the RAm is missing also confirm the speakers are plugged in properly and is undamaged.